November 20, 2013

 Inspired by the Disney movie, Newsies features a script by Harvey Fierstein (Kinky Boots) and a score by Oscar winner Alan Menken (Beauty and the Beast).

-THE STORY: Set in New York City at the turn of the century, Newsies is the tale of Jack Kelly, a newsboy and leader of a ragged band of ‘newsies,’ who dreams of a better life.
+Set in New York City at the turn of the century, Newsies is the tale of Jack Kelly, a newsboy and leader of a ragged band of ‘newsies,’ who dreams of a better life.
 But when publishing titans Joseph Pulitzer and William Randolph Hearst raise distribution prices at the newsboys’ expense, Jack finds a cause to fight for and rallies newsies from across the city to strike for what’s right.

 June 13, 2010